f-bader/SentinelARConverter/README.md

 ## Changelog

+### v2.2.0

+* FEATURE: Sort all properties in the resulting JSON file by property name. \
+  This allows to use the resulting JSON/ARM file to be used in any CI/CD pipeline without commits based on sort order.

 ### v2.1.0

 * FIX: Fixed major flaw in conversion that could corrupt YAML files because of wrong Name translation. \